AlaskaDav/Online-Retail/README.md

 - [Recommendations](#recommendations)

 #### Data Source
-This is a real life data gotten from Forage site (.xlsx file).
+This is a real life data (.xlsx file) which is provided by TATA was gotten from Forage site.

 #### Tools Used

-- Microsoft Excel: for easy access the contents of the file and understanding of the components of the data.
+- Microsoft Excel: for easy access to the contents of the file, viewing and understanding of the components of the data.
     - [Download here](http://microsoft.com)
 - Power Querry : To carry ETL process on the data
-- Pivot Table: For visualization and creating reports
+- PowerBI: For visualization and creating reports

 #### ETL Processing

 In the initial data preparation process, the following process was performed
-1. Data Extraction: The extracting data file (.xlsx files) from Microsoft Excel was a clean data set with litle or no much adjustment.
+1. Data Extraction: The downlaoaded .xlsx file from TATA/forage site was extracted from Microsoft Excel. was a clean data set with litle or no much adjustment.
 It was a single data file.
 2. Transformation process taken place involves:
    - Renaming the data file
    - Corverted the data into tables